Daemonite/material/docs/4.6/material/buttons.md

 ### Unelevated buttons

-Unelevated buttons are easy to obtain : just add `shadow-none` class to your button.
+Unelevated buttons are easy to obtain : just add `.shadow-none` to your button.

 {% capture example %}